spiceai/cookbook/vectors/elasticsearch/README.md

 - Run Elasticsearch locally with Docker Compose
 - Generate a sample articles dataset
 - Start Spice and automatically write embeddings into Elasticsearch
-- Run vector and hybrid search queries against the indexed embeddings
+- Run vector and hybrid search queries that match the generated article titles and content

 ## Prerequisites